Matt Parkinson (cricketer)

-Matthew William Parkinson (born 24 October 1996) is an English cricketer who plays for Lancashire.
+Matthew William Parkinson (born 24 October 1996) is an English professional cricketer who plays for Kent County Cricket Club.
 He made his international debut for the England cricket team in November 2019.
 Parkinson made his Test debut for England in June 2022, as a concussion substitute.
-His twin brother, Callum, plays cricket for Leicestershire.
+His twin brother, Callum, plays cricket for Durham CCC.

 Domestic career

-A leg-spin bowler, Parkinson made his first-class debut on 20 June 2016 for Lancashire against Warwickshire in the 2016 County Championship, taking 5 for 49 in the first innings.
+A leg-spin bowler, Parkinson, who was born at Bolton and educated at Bolton School, made his first-class debut on 20 June 2016 for Lancashire against Warwickshire in the 2016 County Championship, taking 5 for 49 in the first innings.
 He made his Twenty20 debut for Lancashire in the 2017 NatWest t20 Blast on 16 July 2017.

 In January 2022, Parkinson signed a contract extension to keep him at Lancashire until the end of the 2023 season.
 In April 2022, he was bought by the Manchester Originals for the 2022 season of The Hundred.

+In June 2023, it was announced that Parkinson would join Kent at the end of the season.